 However, there are ways of protecting your more valuable items, as we explain below…

-Engagement ring and watch insurance
+Engagement ring insurance

 Personal possessions cover